FaultyTwo/IC8255A-arduino-lib/README.md

 ```C
 int read_c(bool upper);
 ```
-Read a nibble either from lower and upper ports of port C.
+Read a nibble either from lower and upper ports of port C.<br>
+Recommended using this method when upper and lower ports of port C use different data directions.

 ```C
 int read_pin(char port, uint8_t pin);